qqrz997/CustomSabersLite/README.md

 Place the contents of the unzipped folder from the latest [release](https://github.com/qqrz997/CustomSabersLite/releases/latest) into your Beat Saber installation folder.
 For help with installing mods join the [Beat Saber Modding Group](https://discord.gg/beatsabermods) discord server.

 ### Todo
-- Some sabers are incorrectly getting the same colour for both sabers
 - Event managers
 - More settings and possibly better UI